INSIDE: Save the planet and help Mother Earth by learning where to recycle old, broken kids and restaurant crayons.

 The National Crayon Recycling Program (aka: Crazy Crayons)

 Employs people with disabilities to melt down old crayons into new ones.
-Also sells crayon paper wrappers as firestarter.
+Sells crayon paper wrappers as firestarter.

-Start your own local crayon recycling program!
+Start your own local crayon recycling program at home!
 Crayons are then given to local schools in need.

 How to Save The Planet By Recycling Old Crayons

 Sometimes the best place to start is in your own town.
-Before boxing up those crayons inquire if any local low-income daycares, homeless shelter, battered womens shelters or inner city art programs can use your old crayons.
+Inquire if any local low-income daycares, homeless shelter, battered womens shelters or inner city art programs can use your old crayons.

 Let’s save the Earth and help fellow kids – one crayon at a time!